compleatang/legal-markdown/README.md

 Obviously you will replace `level-1` with `level-2`, etc. Although this functionality was built into the gem, it is generally not the best practice.
 A better practice is to let the gem make the replacements and reformat the markdown and then use your rendering system and its default reference documents to set the styles you need.

+**Update**: Have updated the block slightly so that it will work better with blank lines and multiple paragraph blocks.
+Wherever you wish to start the block just put in ````` Three backticks (~ without the shift) at the beginning of the line.
+Then start the block on the next line -- don't skip a blank line.
+When you are done with the block just put the same three backticks at the beginning of the line and continue your document.

 ## No Reset Function

 Sometimes in legal documents (particularly in laws) you want to build multiple structured header levels, but you do not want to reset all of the headers when going up the tree.
 For example, in some laws you will have Chapters, Parts, Sections, ... and you will want to track Chapters, Parts and Sections but when you go up to Parts you will not want to reset the Sections to one.